 Sub- area Non-compliant/ Partially Compliant/Compliant

-5.1 Teaching and Learning resources Compliant
+5.1 Teaching and Learning resources Partially compliant

 5.2 Physical resources Compliant

 5.3 Human support resources Compliant

 5.4 Student support Compliant

 5.a.
-There seems to be a reliance on end of year exams (50%) that operate mainly in a face-to-face format and have been transferred to online assessment because of the pandemic.
-An option would be to think about alternative forms of assessment, e.g., coursework or project-based work that may help students to develop a greater range of academic skills.
+There seems to be a reliance on end of year exams (50%) that take place mainly in a face-to-face format and have been transferred to online assessment during the pandemic.
+An option would be to think about alternative forms of assessment, e.g., coursework or project-based work.